Recipe Overview

 Notes

-- Optional toppings: Crushed potato chips, canned fried onions, crushed Ritz crackers or bread crumbs mixed with melted butter and cheese.
+- Optional toppings: Instead of shredded cheese, top the tuna casserole with crushed potato chips, canned fried onions, crushed Ritz crackers or bread crumbs mixed with melted butter and cheese.
 Top casserole with desired topping before baking, bake as directed.
+(If you don’t add a topping at all, cover the pan with foil when you bake it so the top of the casserole doesn’t dry out.)

 - Make ahead: Bake one now, freeze one to eat later.
 Divide the mixture evenly between two baking dishes.
 Bake one today, and freeze the other casserole, wrapped and labeled, to eat later.
 For best results, thaw overnight in the refrigerator before baking as directed.